Jessica Korda

-Jessica Regina Korda (Kordová, born February 27, 1993) is a inactive Czech-American professional golfer who plays on the LPGA Tour.
+Jessica Regina Korda (Kordová, born February 27, 1993) is a Czech-American professional golfer who plays on the LPGA Tour.

 Amateur career

 Korda was a member of the 2009 U.S. Junior Solheim Cup and the 2010 U.S. Curtis Cup teams.
 As an amateur, she won the 2010 South Atlantic Amateur and made the cut at the 2008 and 2009 U.S. Women's Opens.
 Korda finished T19 in her U.S. Open debut in 2008 where she shot the only round in the 60s on Sunday, shooting a 69.
 She finished runner-up at the 2010 U.S. Women's Amateur.

 She represented the Czech Republic in the World Amateur Team Championship Espirito Santo Trophy in 2006, and represented the United States in 2010, finishing tied for 4th individually and silver medalist with her team.

 Korda entered LPGA Tour Qualifying School in the fall of 2010 as a 17-year-old.
 She finished runner-up in the final Qualifying Tournament, making her eligible for full membership on the Tour in 2011.